raviolli77/machineLearning_breastCancer_Python/README.md

 **Contributor**:
 + Raul Eulogio

 I created this repo as a way to get better acquainted with **Python** as a language and as a tool for data analysis.
 But it eventually became in exercise in utilizing various programming languages for machine learning applications.

 I employed four **Machine Learning** techniques:
 + **Kth Nearest Neighbor**
 + **Random Forest**
-+ **Neural Networks**
++ **Neural Networks**:

-If you would like to see a walk through of the analysis on [inertia7](https://www.inertia7.com/projects/3) includes running code as well as explanations for algorithms and processes.
+If you would like to see a walk through of the analysis on [inertia7](https://www.inertia7.com/projects/3) includes running code as well as explanations for exploratory analysis.
+This [project](https://www.inertia7.com/projects/95) contains an overview of *random forest*, explanations for other algorithms in the works.

 The repository includes the *scripts* folder which contains scripts for these programming languages (in order of most detailed):
 + *Python*
 + *R*
 + *PySpark*

 This repo is primarily concerned with the *python* iteration.

 The multiple *python* script is broken into 5 sections (done by creating a scipt for each section) in the following order:
 + **Exploratory Analysis**